MaowenTang/Visualization-for-OS-Memory-allocation-strategies-/README.md

 ## Credits

-Designed and implemented as an educational tool for operating systems courses.
+Designed and implemented as an visualization tool for operating systems courses.